 The differences between counselors, therapists and psychologists can be confusing, and finding the right professional is essential to finding the right care.
 You may be looking for group therapy with your family, spouse, or peers, individual therapy to address obstacles in your life, or clinical therapy to address a disorder through medication.
 When it comes to counselors vs therapists, what’s the difference and which is best for you?
 This information can help you decide.

 Counselor vs Therapist: Who They Treat

 In Michigan, a counselor refers to a Licensed Professional Counselor (LPC).
 An LPC must have a master’s or doctoral degree in counseling, including classes in counseling techniques, counseling theories, group techniques, research, multicultural counseling, and more.
-These professionals can provide many types of therapy and work with individuals and groups.
+An LPC can provide many types of therapy and work with individuals and groups.
 An LPC can obtain additional certifications to provide treatment for other disorders such as addiction treatment programs.

 A counselor can treat any of the following issues, among others;

 - Uncontrolled anger